 In some, but not all clinical studies, improved survival is associated with more extensive removal of the lymph nodes.
 This has led some surgeons to recommend removing the maximum number of lymph nodes during surgery.
 However, this more extensive surgery is often associated with increased complications.
 Thus, controversy remains regarding the appropriate extent of lymph node removal.

-It is important to understand that some patients with gastric cancer already have small amounts of cancer that have spread into the lymph nodes and cannot be reliably detected with any of the currently available tests.
+It is important to understand that some patients with gastric cancer already have small amounts of cancer that have spread beyond the stomach and cannot be detected with any of the currently available tests.
 Undetectable areas of cancer are referred to as micrometastases.
-The presence of micrometastases causes cancer recurrence following treatment with surgery alone.
-An effective treatment is needed to cleanse the body of micrometastases in order to improve a patient’s duration of survival and potential for cure.
-The delivery of cancer treatment following local treatment with surgery is referred to as adjuvant therapy and may include chemotherapy, radiation therapy and/or biologic therapy.
+It is the presence of micrometastases that causes cancer recurrence following treatment with surgery alone.
+For some patients, additional treatment aimed at these micrometastases can improve duration of survival and potential for a cure.
+The delivery of cancer treatment following local treatment with surgery is referred to as adjuvant therapy.
+Adjuvant therapy for gastric cancer typically involves chemotherapy, sometimes in combination with radiation therapy.

 The progress that has been made in the treatment of gastric cancer has resulted from improved patient participation in clinical studies.
 Future progress in the treatment of gastric cancer will result from continued participation in appropriate studies.
 Currently, there are several areas of active exploration aimed at improving the treatment of gastric cancer.

-Extensive Lymph Nodes Resection: Controversy remains concerning how many lymph nodes should be removed during surgery.
+Extensive Lymph Node Resection: Controversy remains concerning how many lymph nodes should be removed during surgery.
 Clinical trials comparing more extensive to less extensive removal of lymph nodes are ongoing.